CaftBotti/manim_pi_creatures/README.md

 pip install -r requirements.txt
 ```

+It will install some python site-packages, like numpy.

-Ensure that you installed these requirements and set their path environments:
+And ensure that you installed these requirements and set their path environments:

 `FFmpeg`, `dvisvgm` and `MikTeX`.